snowplow/data-models/web/v1/bigquery/sql-runner/playbooks/standard/01-base/README.md

 `:session_lookback_days:`   Defaults to 1095.
 Period of time (in days) to limit scan on session manifest.
 Exists to improve performance of model when we have a lot of sessions.
 Should be set to as large a number as practical.

-`:upsert_lookback_days:`    Default 30.
+`:upsert_lookback_days:`    Defaults to 30.
 Period of time (in days) to look back over the target table in order to find rows to delete when committing data to a table.
 Where performance is not a concern, should be set to as long a value as possible.

+`:derived_tstamp_partitioned:` Defaults to false.
+For use on legacy pipelines whose partition key is the derived_tstamp.
+Note that this affects the incremental logic somewhat, as derived_tstamp isn't closely tied to when data was received and so it is recommended to extend the `lookback_window_hours` if the events table is partitioned by derived_tstamp.

 **Notes:**